Sebastian Aguilar, Board President

 Adam Wagner, Board Member

 Adam Wagner is a native Oregonian.
-After college he spent several years as an organic farmer in Deadwood, Oregon, selling his crops to OGC.
+After college he spent several years as an organic farmer in Deadwood, Oregon, selling his crops to Organically Grown Company (OGC).
 After moving to Eugene he accepted a plant breeder position with Fall Creek Nursery, where he bred blueberries for ten years.
-During this time Adam continued farming, working with an experimental crop of late season blueberries via an Oregon State specialty crops grant.
-In 2010 Adam brought his passion for organic agriculture back to OGC, this time as a sales representative.
-He also works with OGC growers and seed companies conducting on-farm variety trials.
-Adam currently serves as vice president of OSA’s board of directors.
+During this time Adam continued farming, working with an experimental crop of late season blueberries via an Oregon specialty crops grant.
+In 2010, Adam brought his passion for organic agriculture back to OGC, this time as a sales representative.
+He also coordinated variety trials with OGC growers and seed companies.
+Adam recently returned to blueberry breeding by joining Oregon Blueberry Farms and Nursery as their head breeder.
+He serves as vice president of OSA’s board of directors.